HalkowichJasperSA/labs/mario/less/README.md

 ## World 1-1

-Toward the end of World 1-1 in Nintendo's Super Mario Brothers, Mario must ascend right-aligned pyramid of blocks, a la the below.
+Toward the end of World 1-1 in Nintendo's _Super Mario Brothers_, Mario must ascend a right-aligned pyramid of blocks, as shown below.

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)

 Let's recreate that pyramid in C, albeit in text, using hashes (`#`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.
+Each hash is a bit taller than it is wide (at least for the font we're using), so the pyramid itself will also appear taller than it is wide.

 ```
        #